rajexcited/personal-finance-ui/.github/ISSUE_TEMPLATE/3_request_prod_environment.md

 ### Additional Notes or Special Instructions:

-_(Include any additional notes, considerations, or requirements, e.g. major upgrade, ensure backups are created)_
+> **Note:** _Include any additional notes, considerations, or requirements, e.g. major upgrade, ensure backups are created_

 > [!IMPORTANT]
 > If a release deployment fails and a rollback is required, submit a rollback request form as a sub-issue of this request.